HighTechHarmony/ViscaJoy/README.md

 # ViscaJoy
 Win32 app for controlling PTZ cameras via a flight controller joystick

+I originally wrote this many years ago as a way to control several mounted Sony EVI-D30 cameras in fixed positions in a studio.
+These cameras perform quite well, are cheap and extremely easy to come by (since they are not digital/HD).
+All you need is a decent capture interface and a video switcher/mixer if desired.

 **VISCA** is a standard RS232 based protocol for moving, panning, tilting and zooming various cameras.
 **DirectInput** is a DirectX component that gets input from, among other things, flight-controller-style joysticks.